Ukrainian diaspora: Within the Soviet Union and Eastern Europe

-During the latter Soviet time there was a strong net migration in the USSR.
+Post-Second World War, there was a strong net migration in the USSR.
 Most of the Ukrainian contingent that was leaving the Ukrainian SSR for other areas of the Union settled in places with other migrants.
 The cultural separation from Ukraine proper meant that many were to form the so-called "multicultural soviet nation".
 In Siberia, 82% of Ukrainian entered mixed marriages, primarily with Russians.
-This meant that outside the parent national republic there was little or no provision for continuing a diaspora function.
-Thus only in large cities such as Moscow would Ukrainian literature and television could be found.
-At the same time other Ukrainian cultural heritage such as clothing and national foods were preserved.
-According to Soviet sociologist, 27% of the Ukrainians in Siberia read Ukrainian printed material and 38% used the Ukrainian language.
+This meant that outside the parent national republic and large cities in the Union there was little or no provisions for continuing a diaspora function.
+Thus Ukrainian literature and television could be found only in larger cities like Moscow.
+At the same time other signs of Ukrainian cultural heritage such as clothing and food were preserved.
+According to a Soviet sociologist, 27% of the Ukrainians in Siberia read Ukrainian printed material and 38% used the Ukrainian language.
 From time to time, Ukrainian groups would visit Siberia.
 Nonetheless, most of the Ukrainians did assimilate.

 In Eastern Europe, the Ukrainian diaspora can be divided as follows: